avahoffman/urban-weed-genomics/Supplement.md

 within Population nested within City.
 We used 999 permutations.

 For bluegrass (PA), Minneapolis (MN) had a small sample size (2 individuals).
-We re-ran the AMOVA with these samples excluded but found similar results.
+We re-ran the AMOVA excluding these, but found similar results.

 | Species | Source of Variation | Nested in | SSD | d.f. | MS | Var-comp | %Var | F-value | P-value |
 |:---|:---|:---|---:|---:|---:|---:|---:|---:|:---|